-The original Doom released in 1993 and was quickly followed up by Doom 2 in 1994.
-It wasn't until 2004 when fans were finally treated to Doom 3 - 10 years.
+The original Doom released in 1993 and was quickly followed up by 2 in 1994.
+It wasn't until 2004 when fans were finally treated to Doom 3 – 10 years later.

-However, after employees gave an ultimatum of less us develop Doom 3 or fire us, the game was agreed to.
+However, after employees gave an ultimatum of let us develop Doom 3 or fire us, the game was agreed to.

 Fallout 2 to Fallout 3

-The gap between Fallout 2 and Fallout 3 was also 10 years.
+The gap between 2 and 3 was also 10 years.
 While Fallout 2 may look unrecognisable by today's graphical standards, both are considered two of the best RPG games of all time.

 Fans were also made to wait a further seven years for Fallout 4.

 Devil May Cry 4 to Devil May Cry 5

 Between the years of 2001 and 2008, four Devil May Cry games were made.
 However, fans of the series would have to wait 11 years before a fifth version of the game was made.